questdb/documentation/reference/sql/snapshot.md

 When the database starts, it checks the presence of a file named `_restore` in the root directory.
 If the file is present, the database runs a snapshot recovery procedure restoring the metadata files from the snapshot.
-When this happens, you should see something like the following in the server logs:
+When this happens, you should see the following in the server logs:

 ```
 2022-03-07T08:24:12.348004Z I i.q.g.DatabaseSnapshotAgent starting snapshot recovery [trigger=file]
-...
+[...]
 2022-03-07T08:24:12.349922Z I i.q.g.DatabaseSnapshotAgent snapshot recovery finished [metaFilesCount=1, txnFilesCount=1, cvFilesCount=1]
 ```